tylercschneider/JustReadTheSigns/writeup_template.md

 <img src="4.jpg" alt="Road Work" width="214px"/>
 <img src="5.jpg" alt="No Entry" width="214px"/>

+For this very reason it is also impressive that the model was able to correctly predict 60% of the photos I threw at it.
+As you can see the photos I pulled from the internet were not appropriatley sized for the model, they had watermarks, and one had a mini sign below it that potentially could throw off the models ability to predict.
+I basicly gave it trash and it did magic.

 SideNote: I am really impressed by the image transformation powers of OpenCV.
 With a single line the randomly sized photo I loaded into the system was transformed into a 32x32x3.
 There definitely was a bit of squish but overall photo looked the same and it didn't seem to effect the models guesses.